pypy/pypy/pypy/doc/mercurial_heptapod.rst

 .. tip ::

   ``hg absorb`` is very useful during code review.
-Let say that a developer submitted a PR containing few commits.
+Let say that a developer submitted a MR containing few commits.
 As explained in `this blog post
   <https://gregoryszorc.com/blog/2018/11/05/absorbing-commit-changes-in-mercurial-4.8/>`_,
   ``hg absorb`` is a mechanism to automatically and intelligently incorporate uncommitted changes into prior commits.
 Edit the files to take into account